txandmj/virtual-hospitals-africa/README.md

 # Virtual Hospitals Africa monorepo

-Built with ❤️ by Will Weiss at <a href="https://morehumaninternet.org">More Human Internet</a>
+Built with ❤️ by the team at <a href="https://morehumaninternet.org">More Human Internet</a>

 ### Setup